tc39/proposal-smart-pipelines/readme.md

 ```
 Both inserting the input as the first argument and inserting it as the last
 argument are reasonable interpretations, as evidenced by how [other programming
-languages’ pipeline operators variously do either][topic references in other
+languages’ pipe operators variously do either][topic references in other
 programming languages].
 Or it could be a factory method that creates a function
 that is in turn to be called with a unary input argument.